 The ancient people excavated wood to form a boat and cut wood to form a paddle, and then made use of the boat and paddle to cross obstacles of the river and reach far distances in order to benefit the world.
 This was derived from the image of hexagram Huan (hexagram 59, to disperse).
 Huan is constituted by the upper trigram Xun (the wind) and the lower trigram Kan (water).
 Xun denotes wood and Kan, water; wood above water means sailing on the river.

 The ancient people drove the ox cart and rode on the horse, carrying heavy load and reaching far distances in order to benefit the world.
 This was derived from the image of hexagram Sui (hexagram 17, to follow).
 Sui is constituted by the lower trigram Zhen (to move) and the upper trigram Dui (joy).
-The one below moves and the one above expresses joy; this indicates that the ox and the house move according to the driver's or the rider's wish.
+The one below moves and the one above expresses joy; this indicates that the ox and the horse move according to the driver's or the rider's wish.

 With multi-doors the ancient people defended against the bandit and refused the violent guest.
 This was derived from the image of hexagram Yu (hexagram 16, to take precautions against calamity).
 The inner upper trigram Kan (the abyss, water) of Yu denotes the bandit and the inner lower trigram Gen (keeping still, the mountain) looks like a door.

 The ancient people chopped wood to carpenter a pestle and dug the ground to form a mortar, and then made use of the pestle and mortar to husk the grain, by means of which all people were fed.
 This was derived from the image of hexagram Xiao Guo (hexagram 62, a little excess).
 Hsiao Guo is constituted by the upper trigram Zhen (to move) and the lower trigram Gen (keeping still), indicating that a pestle moves above and the mortar below remains still.